bfmatei/stencil-boilerplate/README.md

    * Redux Forms

 ## Known Issues
 Please note that this boilerplate is built for web apps rather than public websites.
-This means that stuff like **prerendering** and **server side rendering** are not enabled and the styles are specifically built for [WebKit](https://webkit.org/)-based browsers.
+This means that stuff like **server side rendering** are not enabled and the styles are specifically built for [WebKit](https://webkit.org/)-based browsers.

 * Due to an issue with contenteditable items (the cursor repositions itself at the beginning of the element after a re-render), the content cannot be controlled from outside the component.
 It can, however receive a default value mapped to Redux.
 * Automated Testing is not working